mau-jac/1T6-F21/wk3/tab-foot-head-pg-images-review.md

 4. Insert "Fall 2021" as the page footer.
 5. Insert page numbers in the top right of the pages.
 6. Insert the chart from *video-salaries.xlsx* anywhere inside your Word document but make sure the data is linked.
-   * Change a value in your Excel file and update the chart in the Word document.
+7. In Excel, change the Videographer salary value to 90 and update the chart in the Word document.
+8. Compress the `.docx` file and `video-salaries.xlsx` into a single zip.
+9. Upload your final `.zip` file to Moodle under the same lab.